When and How to Use Gandi’s Secondary Nameserver¶

-ns6.gandi.net copies the zone file from the primary DNS whenever it detects that a change has been made in the primary DNS.
-Therefore, you must first have the possibility of including ns6.gandi.net in the zone, as it will be requesting zone transfers from the primary nameserver.
+Our secondary nameserver copies the zone from the primary DNS whenever it detects a change has been made in the primary DNS.
+You must first include ns6.gandi.net in your DNS records so that it can request zone transfers from the primary nameserver.

-We try to resolve the name of the name of the first nameserver of the domain listed on Gandi’s interface.
-If it’s a glue record, then we don’t try to resolve it, but rather, we get it’s IP address from our database instead.
+We try to resolve the name of the first nameserver of the domain listed on Gandi’s interface.
+If it’s a glue record, then we don’t try to resolve it, but rather, we get the IP address from our database instead.

 To find the serial number type the command: